-If the response by Jay Morrison or their designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the President, Craig Johnson, or his designee.
+If the response by Jay Morrison or their designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the President, Craig Johnson or their designee.

-Within 15 calendar days after receipt of the appeal, the President, Craig Johnson, or his designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the President, Craig Johnson, or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the President, Craig Johnson or their designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the President, Craig Johnson or their designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Jay Morrison or their designee, appeals to the President, Craig Johnson, or his designee, and responses from these two offices will be retained by the Ridgewater College for at least three years.
+All written complaints received by Jay Morrison or their designee, appeals to the President, Craig Johnson or their designee, and responses from these two offices will be retained by the Ridgewater College for at least three years.